muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 An **Excuse** value, represented by `<Excuse>`, is an explicitly stated reason for why, given some particular problem domain, a value is not being used that is ordinary for that domain.
-Alternately, an **Excuse** is characterized by a **Capsule** that has the added semantic of representing some kind of error condition, in contrast to an actual **Capsule** which explicitly does *not* represent an error condition in the general case.
+Alternately, an **Excuse** is characterized by an **Article** that has the added semantic of representing some kind of error condition, in contrast to an actual **Article** which explicitly does *not* represent an error condition in the general case.

 For example, the typical integer division operation is not defined to give